H4MA-R/starter-hugo-academic/content/home/experience.md

         Responsibilities include:

         * Participating in CTF organization including task making
-        * and setting up the infrastructure for the CTFs
+        * Setting up the infrastructure for the CTFs
         * Supervising a network security workshop where we built network attacks tool
         * Supervising a Mobile reverse engineering workshop